-The University of Wisconsin-Madison School of Medicine and Public Health is dedicated to making improvements in the health and wellbeing of people everywhere by promoting social responsibility, service, science, and academic excellence.
-The school is actively working to find new ways to diagnose, treat, and prevent diseases by combining public health principles with the medical knowledge and research.
+The University of Wisconsin-Madison School of Medicine and Public Health makes improvements in the health and well-being of people everywhere by promoting social responsibility, service, science, and academic excellence.
+The school is actively working to find new ways to diagnose, treat, and prevent diseases by combining public health principles with medical knowledge and research.
 The school has a reputation for landmark breakthroughs in research, including work with stem cells, HIV, and cancer.

 Degree: Nursing to MPH

 The dual Doctor of Nursing Practice (DNP) and Master’s in Public Health (MPH) degree program from the University of Minnesota School of Nursing helps nursing students use public health knowledge to implement public health solutions to health and wellness problems that affect their communities.
 Adding the MPH degree to the DNP adds only two semesters of study, and in some cases, the student may be able to use the DNP project to meet the requirements for the MPH project as well.

 The Bentson Healthy Communities Innovation Center at the University of Minnesota School of Nursing offers 11,000 square feet for research, education, and professional development.
 The center features state-of-the-art simulation technology, telehealth technology, and mobile health records systems and is designed to facilitate team simulation training experiences.
 Fourteen credits from the DNP program transfer to the MPH program, saving both time and tuition.